 Boudin is a meal in a bite: Meat, fat, carbs from the rice, lots of vegetables and plenty of spice.
 Like dirty rice in a casing.
 It’s Cajun fast food.

-If you are a hunter or an angler, boudin is a dish you need to know about, because Cajun boudin can (and is) made from pretty much anything.
+If you are a hunter or an angler, boudin is a dish you need to know about, because Louisiana boudin can (and is) made from pretty much anything.
 Pork yes, but also duck (as I did in this version), venison, rabbit, alligator, chicken, crawfish, shrimp, crabs, nutria, quail, turkey… you get the point.

 And since you grind everything, it’s a fantastic way to use the wobbly bits like livers, gizzards and hearts.
 You won’t really notice they’re in the boudin, and you get the satisfaction of a) not wasting parts of the animals you’ve hunted, and b) telling your offal-hating friends what they just ate — after they’ve eaten seconds.
 Or thirds.